DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 The Department for Education will validate your application with [UK Visas and Immigration](https://www.gov.uk/government/organisations/uk-visas-and-immigration) and the school or schools where you have worked since applying for the first instalment of the IRP.
 If you meet the eligibility requirements for the second instalment set out on this page, you should receive the second instalment of £5,000 following successful completion of our eligibility checks.

-### IRP application deadlines

-If you take up your first teaching job in England after March 2025 and miss the deadline to apply for the first instalment of the IRP, you can apply when applications reopen in autumn 2025.

 If you complete 3 terms of employment as a teacher after March 2026, missing the deadline for the second instalment of the IRP, you can apply when applications reopen in autumn 2026.

-DfE cannot process late applications for the IRP.
-If you fail to apply during the correct time period, DfE will not process your application.

 ## Receiving the IRP payments

-You will not be paid your first instalment of the IRP before you start your teaching job.
+You can only apply for your first instalment of the IRP when you start your teaching job.
 This is because eligibility requirement checks can only be completed after you’ve arrived in England.

-If your eligibility checks are successful you'll get the second instalment of the IRP at the start of your second year of employment.

 You’ll be paid the first and second instalments of the IRP after your eligibility checks are completed.
 We cannot guarantee an exact payment date.